Larry-Larriee/Larry-Larriee/README.md

 **About Me:**

-I'm a college student that does front-end and full-stack development to make dynamic web applications.
+I'm a college student that does front-end and full-stack development to make dynamic web/mobile applications.
 I also like recognizing quotes every so often.
 Here's One:

-"You can't look at a glass half full or empty if it's overflowing."
+"Believe you can and you're halfway there."

--- Kanye West
+-- Theodore Roosevelt

 [![Anurag's GitHub stats](https://github-readme-stats-larry.vercel.app/api?username=Larry-Larriee\&show_icons=true&icon_color=DB5A42\&hide=issues\&rank_icon=github\&include_all_commits=true)](https://github.com/anuraghazra/github-readme-stats)